Claire Van Vliet: Biography

-Van Vliet received the Bachelor of Arts in 1952 from San Diego State College, and the Master of Fine Arts from Claremont Graduate School in 1954.
+Born in Canada, Van Vliet emigrated to the United States after the death of her parents.
+She arrived in California where she was raised by her aunt.
+Van Vliet graduated from San Diego High School in 1949, in 1952 she graduated from San Diego State College with a Bachelor of Arts, and in 1954 from Claremont Graduate School with a Master of Fine Arts.
 In 1955 she moved to Europe, shortly after her first publications, then returned to the United States in 1957.
 She worked for John Anderson of Lanston Monotype Company in Philadelphia before moving to Madison, Wisconsin.
 She made several trips back to Europe and continued her education in hand typesetting and compositing.
 She taught drawing and printmaking classes at the Philadelphia Museum School of Art and Philadelphia Museum College of Art from 1965 to 1966.
 In 1967 she established a typographic workshop in Madison, Wisconsin.
 The Janus Press has been based in Newark, Vermont since Van Vliet settled there in 1966.
+Van Vliet "pioneered a technique of using the colored-paper pulp to create illustrations."

+Works in collections

+Van Vliet's work is in the collection of the Fleming Museum of Art, the National Gallery of Art, the National Museum of Women in the Arts, the Nelson-Atkins Museum of Art, the Philadelphia Museum of Art, the Smithsonian American Art Museum, and the Walker Art Center.